 Don’t drive yourself crazy with studying, but understand that your life will be different entirely.
 This is a huge investment and trust me…the charm of saying “I am in pharmacy school” really wears off and gets real…..very fast.

 Please tell me (or at least tell the computer screen) you have considered the cost!
 This is a huge investment and you have got to wonder, “Is this school taking advantage of me?”
 Always remember, this is a BUSINESS, not a place of friends and happy thoughts.
+You’re here to get your education first and foremost.
 They know what your salary will be and if they are charging close to what you may make a year as a pharmacist, maybe they aren’t the best school.

 Look at tuition prices.